melezhik/sparrow/papers/CI/README.md

 # web application development

-We have a simple Dancer2 application we are going to deploy on developer environment:
+We have a simple Dancer2 application we are going to deploy on development environment:

 app.psgi